dh256git/project27/src/volunteering/index.md

 * get access to collectable badges to display on your profile;
 * get discounts on our community events.

+### When can I become a member?

+Please, express your interest in becoming a member, by using the button below.
+The launch date of membership registration may change depending on your interest.

+We plan to open membership registration with the launch of version 2.0 of the {{ site.brand }} site, on the 31st of January, 2025.

+<a id="apply-to-volunteer-bottom" class="{{ page.buttonStyle }}" aria-disabled="false" href="{{ '/volunteering/become-a-volunteer.html' | prepend: site.baseurl }}">I'd like to become A member</a>

 ### How much does membership cost?

-For the first year, membership will be free of charge.
-After the 31st of December, 2024, membership will cost £24.99 a month, or £249.99 a year.

-Please, express your interest in becoming a member, by using the button below.

-<a id="apply-to-volunteer-bottom" class="{{ page.buttonStyle }}" aria-disabled="false" href="{{ '/volunteering/become-a-volunteer.html' | prepend: site.baseurl }}">I'd like to bECOME A member</a>
+Membership is priced slightly differently, depending on the subscription you select.

+* paid monthly: £24.99 a month,
+* paid yearly: £239.90 a year (£19.99 a month).

 ---